Methodism: China

-In 1867, the mission sent out the first missionaries to Central China, who began work at Kiukiang.
-In 1869, missionaries were also sent to the capital city Peking, where they laid the foundations of the work of the North China Mission.
+In 1867, the mission sent out the first missionaries to Central China, who began work at Jiujiang.
+In 1869, missionaries were also sent to the capital city Beijing, where they laid the foundations of the work of the North China Mission.
 In November 1880, the West China Mission was established in Sichuan Province.
 In 1896, the work in the Hinghua prefecture (modern-day Putian) and surrounding regions was also organized as a Mission Conference.

 In 1947, the Methodist Church in the Republic of China celebrated its centenary.
 In 1949, however, the Methodist Church moved to Taiwan with the Kuomintang government.

 Hong Kong

 India

-Methodism came to India twice, in 1817 and in 1856, according to P. Dayanandan who has done extensive research on the subject.
+Methodism came to India twice, in 1817 and in 1856, according to P. Dayanandan who has extensively researched the subject.
 Thomas Coke and six other missionaries set sail for India on New Year's Day in 1814.
 Coke, then 66, died en route.
 Rev. James Lynch was the one who finally arrived in Madras in 1817 at a place called Black Town (Broadway), later known as George Town.
 Lynch conducted the first Methodist missionary service on 2 March 1817, in a stable.

 The first Methodist church was dedicated in 1819 at Royapettah.
 A chapel at Broadway (Black Town) was later built and dedicated on 25 April 1822.
 This church was rebuilt in 1844 since the earlier structure was collapsing.
+A chapel at St. Thomas Mount was built on 1829.
 At this time there were about 100 Methodist members in all of Madras, and they were either Europeans or Eurasians (European and Indian descent).
 Among names associated with the founding period of Methodism in India are Elijah Hoole and Thomas Cryer, who came as missionaries to Madras.

-In 1857, the Methodist Episcopal Church started its work in India, and with prominent evangelists like William Taylor the Emmanuel Methodist Church, Vepery, was born in 1874.
-The evangelist James Mills Thoburn established the Thoburn Memorial Church in Calcutta in 1873 and the Calcutta Boys' School in 1877.
+In 1857, the Methodist Episcopal Church started its work in India, and with prominent evangelists like William Taylor of the Emmanuel Methodist Church, Vepery, born in 1874.
+Taylor and the evangelist James Mills Thoburn established the Thoburn Memorial Church in Calcutta in 1873 and the Calcutta Boys' School in 1877.

-In 1947, the Wesleyan Methodist Church in India merged with Presbyterians, Anglicans and other Protestant churches to form the Church of South India while the American Methodist Church remained affiliated as the Methodist Church in Southern Asia (MCSA) to the mother church in USA- the United Methodist Church until 1981, when by an enabling act the Methodist Church in India (MCI) became an autonomous church in India.
-Today, the Methodist Church in India is governed by the General Conference of the Methodist Church of India headed by six bishops, with headquarters at Methodist Centre, 21 YMCA Road, Mumbai, India.
+In 1947, the Wesleyan Methodist Church in India merged with Presbyterians, Anglicans and other Protestant churches to form the Church of South India while the American Methodist Church remained affiliated as the Methodist Church in Southern Asia (MCSA) to the mother church in the USA – the United Methodist Church until 1981, when by an enabling act, the Methodist Church in India (MCI) became an autonomous church in India.
+Today, the Methodist Church in India is governed by the General Conference of the Methodist Church of India headed by six bishops, with headquarters in Mumbai, India.